-US government agencies play various roles, depending on their mission, e.g. as a technical contributor to standards development via e.g. NIST (where approximately 30% of the almost 1200 technical staff participate in the development of consensus standards), as an enforcement agency e.g., through the role of competition agencies or as a consumer of the standards, e.g. the Department of Defence.
-Federal government agencies' participation in private sector-led standards development activities is strongly encouraged by US Government policy (Office of Management and Budget Circular A-119) as federal agencies' participation ensures that SDOs are aware of government standards needs and federal agencies can contribute to the development of the standard to make it more suitable for their use.
+US government agencies play various roles, depending on their mission.
+These roles include acting as: a technical contributor to standards development via e.g. NIST (where approximately 30% of the almost 1200 technical staff participate in the development of consensus standards); an enforcement agency e.g., through the role of competition agencies; or as a consumer of the standards, e.g. the Department of Defence.

+Federal government agencies' participation in private sector-led standards development activities is strongly encouraged by US Government policy (Office of Management and Budget Circular A-119) as federal agencies' participation ensures that SDOs are aware of government standards needs (see next paragraph) and enables federal agencies to contribute to the development of standards that may be more suitable for government uses or supportive of other government policies.
+The NIST approach combines the following elements: lightweight agreements; participant responsibility for securing their own resources; virtual meetings; open documents; a voluntary and consensus-based approach; a focus on existing technologies and deployments; and technological and business-model neutrality.

-The key objectives of the U.S. government for participating in standardisation activities is to ensure the development of standards that are timely, relevant and cost-effective that conform with regulatory, procurement and policy objectives.
-The government wants to ensure that standards and a standardisation system promote and sustain innovation and foster competition.
-By engaging in standards development and related activities the US government also looks to champion approaches that support growth and competitiveness, market access, non-discrimination, trade, technology, innovation and competition and that other countries live up to their international obligations relating to standards development and their use.
+The key objectives of U.S. government participation in standardisation activities are to ensure the development of standards that are timely, relevant and cost-effective and in conformity with regulatory, procurement and policy objectives.
+The government wants to ensure that standards and the standardisation system promote and sustain innovation and foster competition.
+By engaging in standards development and related activities, the US government also seeks to champion approaches that support growth and competitiveness, market access, non-discrimination, trade, technology, innovation and competition and to encourage other countries to live up to their international obligations relating to standards development and their use.